Excluded minors are almost fragile

 Let $M$ and $N$ be matroids, and let $x$ be an element of $M$.
 If $M\del x$ has an $N$-minor, then $x$ is $N$-\textit{deletable}.
 If $M/x$ has an $N$-minor, then $x$ is $N$-\textit{contractible}.
 If neither $M\del x$ nor $M/x$ has an $N$-minor, then $x$ is $N$-\textit{essential}.
 If $x$ is both $N$-deletable and $N$-contractible, then we say that $x$ is \textit{$N$-flexible}.
-We say that the matroid $M$ is \textit{$N$-fragile} if no element of $M$ is $N$-flexible.
-If $M$ is $N$-fragile and has an $N$-minor, then we say that $M$ is \textit{strictly $N$-fragile}.
-In this paper, $N$-fragile will always mean strictly $N$-fragile.
+A matroid $M$ is \textit{$N$-fragile} if $M$ has an $N$-minor, and no element of $M$ is $N$-flexible (note that some authors refer to this as ``strictly $N$-fragile'').

-In this paper, we will always be trying to keep some minor when removing elements.
-We will frequently have some fixed basis.
-Let $M$ be a $3$-connected matroid, let $B$ be a basis of $M$, and let $N$ be a $3$-connected minor of $M$.
-An element $e$ of $M$ is \textit{$(N,B)$-robust} if either